 It doesn’t get much easier than these BBQ Pulled Pork Sliders.
 Perfect for tailgating and game day or for a super easy dinner, this pork recipe is easy to make and 100% delicious!

 Who doesn’t love a bbq sliders?

 Low Maintenance – Yes, easy recipes are key some – ok, most – days!
 It doesn’t get much easier than the ingredients list here.

 Perfect for a crowd – you can make this pulled pork slider recipe for 4 people, or double and triple it to serve a crowd.
+If you have leftover pulled pork, you can put it to use here or in pulled pork quesadillas!
 Hello, tailgate!

 Time Saving – while I love to make pulled pork in the crockpot, some times we just need to hit the easy button, and that’s exactly what we’re doing here.

 Oh, and you get to eat three sliders instead of one sandwich…that’s a win right there!

-- Hawaiian rolls or Hawaiian buns– you can also use slider rolls from the bread aisle or deli section.
+- Hawaiian rolls or Hawaiian buns – you can also use slider rolls from the bread aisle or deli section.
 Mini brioche buns are good too; when they’re for sale at Aldi I scoop them up!
-Basically, whatever your favorite slider buns are – use them!
+Basically, your favorite slider buns are the best buns to use!

 Or, do what I did and pick up your favorite packaged variety of ready made bbq pork in the meat section at your grocery store.
 Grocery shortcuts are in the store for a reason!
 We can doctor up a few items and make them perfect!

 - Barbecue sauce – I use whatever we have in the fridge.
 We are really loving this sugar free barbecue sauce from Ray’s.
-You can also get fancy and make homemade bbq sauce with brown sugar, apple cider vinegar or molasses but I’m taking the path of least resistance here.
+You can also get fancy and make homemade bbq sauce with brown sugar, apple cider vinegar or molasses but I’m taking the path of least resistance here and going with the premade stuff.

 - Provolone cheese – oooh, cheese is always the best part!
 This is a super melty, mild cheese.
 I’d call it a cousin to mozzarella cheese

 - Butter and Garlic powder – for topping